Sean Couturier: 2014–2018

-2018–22
+2018–present

 After sustaining a knee injury at a charity tournament that August, unrelated to the MCL injury that he had suffered earlier in the year, Couturier needed to miss a portion of the Flyers' 2018 training camp and preseason, but he was expected to return in time for the beginning of the regular season.
 On October 9, 2018, the Flyers announced that Couturier would serve as alternate captain for all home games during the 2018–19 season.
-He took over the role from Valtteri Filppula, who joined the New York Islanders during the offseason.
+He took over the role from Valtteri Filppula, who joined the New York Islanders during the off-season.
 Couturier had a slow start to the season, putting up only three goals in his first nine games.
 By late October, Couturier had found his stride, and returned to a line with Giroux and Konecny.
-After Hakstol was abruptly fired, however, interim coach Scott Gordon pushed Giroux back to center, pairing Couturier with Voráček and rotating the third member of their line.
+After Hakstol was abruptly fired, however, interim coach Scott Gordon pushed Giroux back to centre, pairing Couturier with Voráček and rotating the third member of their line.
 On January 16, 2019, in a 4–3 victory over the Bruins, Couturier scored his first regular season hat trick.
 Coming the game after a similar effort from James van Riemsdyk, it was the first time that the Flyers had posted hat tricks in consecutive games since 2003.
 Couturier's steady production carried through the remainder of the season; by late March, he had passed 30 goals and 40 assists for the second season in a row.
 He finished the season with 33 goals and 43 assists in 80 games, and, at the end of the season, he took home the Bobby Clarke Trophy for the Flyers' most valuable player, as voted by sportswriters and sportscasters.
 He also won the Gene Hart Memorial Award for the second consecutive year.